preignition/program-user-guide/app/survey/reference/README.md

   Descriptions of the simulation tools, interface previews, and validation logic used to test a survey prior to deployment.
 - **[Share](./share/README.md)**
   Comprehensive configuration details for making your survey live.
 Covers publishing version control, generating distribution links, configuring respondent access rights, scheduling batches, integrating webhooks, and defining post-survey redirection.

+Other reference content includes:

+- **[Markdown](./content/markdown.md)** - A detailed reference on the Markdown syntax supported by Accessible Surveys, including examples and best practices for formatting your survey content.
+- **[Logic Expressions](./content/logic-expressions.md)** - A technical reference for writing logical expressions in form logic, including supported operators, functions, and syntax rules.